bahrus/xtal-decorator/README.md

 Extend or Apply methods / properties onto the next element

-xtal-deco and xtal-decorator provide a way of adding or overriding behavior of the next element -- "decorating" the element.
+xtal-deco, xtal-decor and xtal-decorator provide a way of adding or overriding behavior of the next element -- "decorating" the element.
 That next element can be a native DOM element, or a custom element. xtal-decorator extends xtal-deco with additional functionality

 ## Adding behavior to an element instance with xtal-deco